herefishyfish/docs-new/best-practices/listviews.md

 </ListView>
 ```

 This uses a custom `Render` component which **simulates** how various frontend framework integrations actually behave under the hood when `v-if` (Vue) and `ngIf` (Angular) are involved.
-The problems when using such things in the context of view scrolling and recyclyable rows with ListView controls can be devastating to user experience.
+The problems when using such things in the context of view scrolling and recyclable rows with ListView controls can be devastating to user experience.

 This is bad because it causes the creation and destruction of view elements while the user scrolls which is not performant at all.